All About Sprouts: Pharm Table Mantras

 The Pharm Table kitchen follows 10 mantras based on Ayurveda, cuisines from the Blue Zones, and heritage foods of the Southwest.

-Our eighth mantra: Sprout and soak your dry ingredients for increased fiber, nutrition, and ease of digestion.
+Our ninth mantra: Sprout and soak your dry ingredients for increased fiber, nutrition, and ease of digestion.

 Sprouting grains and legumes is a great way to convert enzymes into more easily-digested proteins and minerals.
 These nutrients are easier to digest and can help prevent gas and bloating.